chofor-cliford/Imaginify/README.md

-## Flowly
+## Imaginify

-Flowly is an AI SaaS platform built using Vite.js and MERN stack.
+Imaginify is an AI SaaS platform built using Vite.js and MERN stack.
 It provides powerful image processing capabilities, integrates a secure payment infrastructure, and offers advanced image search functionalities.
-With Flowly, you can explore features like image restoration, recoloring, object removal, generative filling, and background removal.
+With Imaginify, you can explore features like image restoration, recoloring, object removal, generative filling, and background removal.

 ## Tech Stack